apache/servicecomb-website/_posts/2017-09-18-saga-and-others.md

 Comparing with centralized one, the decentralized version has the advantage of service autonomy.
 But each service is coupled with data consistency protocol, which may require additional persistence infrastructure.

+We love services implementing business rules to be autonomous, but there are many application related complexity such as data consistency, service monitoring, and message passing, that are better to be centralized, so that business services are able to focus on dealing with business complexity instead of application complexity.
+That\'s why we designed centralized saga.

 In addition, the relationship among services in a long live transaction becomes harder and harder to understand, as the number of services grows.
 It may quickly grow into a death star like the image below.